How to Make Your Website Load Faster

 Now you should gzip your CSS and JS files.

-A Content Delivery Network (CDN) is basically a variety of servers located in locations all around the globe.
+A Content Delivery Network (CDN) is the process of using a variety of servers located in locations all around the globe.
 These servers interact with users based on their geographical location.

-This can create large improvements to your website performance especially if it has been designed to serve customers globally.
+Using a CDN can greatly improve your website performance especially if it serves customers globally.

-For example, if someone from Germany is visiting your website the browser will download the content from a server based in Germany.
+For example, if someone from Germany is visiting your site the browser will download the content from a server based in Germany.

 I use one for free which comes as part of my hosting package (another advantage of using a more expensive hosting solution).